 First breaths of life as an artist: I was born in Philadelphia, PA in 1952, and raised in Bucks County.
 One of my earliest memories was watching my artist father handle a shimmering leaf of gold while carefully detailing the Byzantine icons he had hand-painted on hollowed eggs, gifts for the grandparents at Easter.
 Those small gilded mysteries, and our many visits to Philadelphia’s great museums in my youth, left a deep impression on my artistic vision.

 Experience: While working in creative environments over many years, I acquired a wide range of skills: designed, lettered, and carved signs, and created picture frames while working at an artist-owned fine woodworking shop; painted architectural models to exacting standards while working in the wildly inventive studio of Michael Graves Architect; hand-painted many a decorative finish on furniture and objects for Philip Petrino Interior Design.
 All of these experiences proved invaluable to my artistic expression.

 Bamboo and Wood Mosaic: In the 1990s, I began to develop my mosaic technique.
 After hoarding scraps of walnut, cherry, poplar, and painted plywood that were bound for the woodworking studio’s dumpster, I spent countless pleasant hours at the bandsaw cutting shapes, and then combining painted, dyed, and gilded pieces.
 These early efforts resulted in colorful figurative mosaics that were stylistic portraits, incorporating gold leaf and other decorative elements of Byzantine art.

-Later, with the introduction of bamboo into my palette of materials, these figurative works gradually evolved into a Zen-like quality of semi-abstraction.
-In 2010, an exciting new world opened up when I split apart a piece of bamboo for the first time, I immediately sensed the thrilling creative possibilities of this elegant natural material!
+Later, with the introduction of bamboo into my palette in 2010, these figurative works gradually evolved into semi-abstraction.
+When I split open a piece of bamboo for the first time, I immediately sensed the thrilling creative possibilities of this elegant natural material!
 Since then, I’ve discovered the wondrous versatility of a single pole of bamboo – it can be cut in countless ways, resulting in a mosaic of wildly varying components!
 The stages from rough-cut bamboo to finished tesserae require much hand-tooling and sanding, with each piece of the composition treated as a sculptural element in itself.
 I’m after a “refined, not perfect” quality to my work, with some tool marks being desirable, a reminder of the artist’s hand at work.